 - Establish Team Goals and Strategy

-Definition Of A Strategic Marketing Operations (MOPs) Function
+What A Strategic Marketing Operations (MOPs) Function Is

 At its core, marketing operations is a team of people skilled in marketing technology; Software as a Service (SaaS); data management; vendor management; process innovation and optimization; and metrics, reporting and analysis.
 They provide the infrastructure, processes and reporting that power the revenue marketing.

 Frequently, this group also manages the training and education services for marketing.
 This group is not only expert in the technology execution, but in best practices governance that should be followed, ensuring a cohesive customer experience of brand through all outbound and inbound campaigns.

 This definition can seem broad because, well … it is!

 We’ve seen roles and responsibilities vary widely from company to company who have invested in a marketing operations function.
 The largest factor to this variation has to do with a company’s Revenue Marketing maturity.